shintakezou/ReplyChallenges/2018/CyberSecurity/web-1/README.md

 called `flag()` which builds a string which is output when you insert the correct password, which is again built at the beginning of the function `magic()`.
-All you need is to “interpret” `flag()`: knowing the password which unlock the magic is a waste of time.
+All you need is to “interpret” `flag()`: knowing the password which unlocks the magic is a waste of time.

 It's very hard to spot all this if you don't beautify properly the blob!